-The Clinic is staffed by local attorneys who offer pro bono legal counseling to Charlottesville community members and University employees.
+The Women's Center Free Legal Clinic is staffed by local attorneys who offer pro bono legal counseling to Charlottesville community members and University employees.
 The Clinic is designed to provide general legal counseling and information about legal options.
-Our Free Legal Clinic occurs every second and fourth Wednesday of the month While the Women’s Center is under renovation, you will find our Legal Clinic just next door in OpenGrounds (1400 University Avenue).